aniyy117/next-amazon-scraper/my.md

 ## Setting Up Next.js 14

-Let's kick things off by setting up our Next.js project.
+Let's kick things off by setting up our **Next.js** project.

 ### Step 1: Initialize Your Project

-Open up your terminal and run:
+First things first, open up your terminal and run the following command to create a new Next.js app:

 ```bash
 npx create-next-app@latest amazon-product-search
 ```

-During the setup, you'll be asked a few questions like:
+During the setup, you'll be prompted with a series of questions like:

 ```bash
 What is your project named? amazon-product-search